Sjs445/Reddit-Microservices/README.md

 ## Shane Spangenberg, Brendon Linthurst, Collin Campbell

+#### To run the server please be sure to run the following scripts in the terminal:
+    pip3 install pugsql
+    pip3 install flask_api
+    pip3 install python-dotenv
+    sudo gem install foreman

+#### To run the server please run the following command in terminal:
+    sh foreman.sh

 #### Initialize the database before calling ```flask run``` with ```flask init```

 ### Posts in Json Format